alexandrosdelas/TLG/TLG220b2_Changelog.md

   - Changed spell information on Normal difficulty
   - Runes are no longer hidden on Normal and Hard difficulty
   - Added white glowing runes on Hard difficulty
+* Haste
+  - New icon by Wildfire
-- Changed Haste buff to Haste
+  - Changed buff to Haste
+  - Decreased speed from 35/45/55% to 25/40/55%
+- Lockpicking error transmissions are now floating texts
 - Steal now works on invulnerable units
+- Transfer items: Changed "inventory full" transmission

 ### Items
+- Replaced many useless items with consumables that can be turned into other items
+- Removed remaining useless items
+- Added tooltip for usable/combinable items
+- Removed Chest Keys
 - The Song of Aegwynn now functions like a Spell Book
 - Removed Conan's Claws and Spartan Shield from Volbir and Bolvir Merchandise
-- Acquiring a Tome of (Greater) Experience with Garona now gives the item to Khadgar
 - Will no longer remove power ups at map end
 - Renamed Spell Book to Book of Medivh
-- New icon for Haste by Wildfire
-- New icon for Focus by KelThuzad
+- Decreased duration of Rune of Speed from 60 to 20 seconds
+- Decreased range of Wand of Chain Lightning from 700 to 600
+- Decreased experience gain of Tomes of Greater Experience from 500 to 300

 ## Prologue
 - Renamed from "The Violet City" to "The Kirin Tor"
+- Redesigned Dalaran
+- Changed fog color
+- Changed color of Dalaran player to Purple
+- Replaced all Spell Breakers with Captains
 - New loading screen by gemkimart
 - Replaced Loading sound with a Teleport effect
-- Fixed small library
-- Changed position and appearance of some Statues
-- Added a Spell Breaker moving around
+- Added more units moving around
+- New model for Dela by loktar
+- Added hero glow to Guzbah

 ## Chapter 1
 ### Gameplay
+- Khadgar now starts with a Focus item
 - Failing the first chest no longer activates the second chest
 - Added more pathing blockers around Karazhan
 - Decreased hit points of Gargoyles to 200